Tee Box In Golf Explained: A Complete Guide

 Tee boxes commonly come in three colors: red, white, and blue.
 Each color signifies a different distance from the hole.

-White Tees: These are usually the choice for average golfers or seniors who can drive the ball with some power but still have a slightly higher handicap.
+• White Tees: A common choice for average golfers or seniors who can hit decent drives but still carry a higher handicap.

 RELATED: Women’s Golf Tips For Beginners